-Winners of the Grand Prize and the Gold Medal in the Senior String Division of the 2016 Fischoff National Chamber Music Competition, the Ulysses String Quartet was founded in the summer of 2015.
+The Ulysses String Quartet has been praised for their “textural versatility,” “grave beauty,” and “gentle blanket of colour,” (Strad) as well as “avid enthusiasm … [with] chops to back up their passion” and a “vibrant sonority” (San Diego Story).
+Winners of the Grand Prize and the Gold Medal in the Senior String Division of the 2016 Fischoff National Chamber Music Competition, the group was founded in the summer of 2015.
 Hailing from Canada, the United States, and Taiwan, members have performed in prestigious halls such as Esterházy Palace, Carnegie Hall, and the Taiwan National Concert Hall.
 The group are 2nd Prize winners of the 2017 Osaka International Chamber Music Competition and also competed in the Semifinals Round of the 2016 Banff International String Quartet Competition, garnering a Career Development Grant.
-Recent and upcoming season highlights include appearances at the Louis Moreau Institute, Cohen Hall, University of Prince Edward Island, and Abravanel Hall, as well as the Schneider Concerts, Music Talks, Nth Degree, and NOVA chamber series.
-In addition, the quartet will perform at the Kneisel Hall, “Produced by Ichiyanagi”, Oregon, Emilia Romagna Music Festivals, and the La Jolla Music Society Summerfest as Fellowship Artists.
+Recent season highlights include appearances at the La Jolla Music Society SummerFest, Emilia Romagna Festival, and the Schneider Concerts.
+In addition, the quartet will perform at the Chamber Music Society of Lincoln Center, Kneisel Hall, NOVA Chamber Series, and are Artists In Residence at the L’Archet Concert Series.
 Members perform on instruments and bows graciously on loan from the Canada Council of the Arts Instrument Bank and the Maestro Foundation.

 The name ‘Ulysses’ pays homage to Homer’s hero Odysseus and his ten year voyage home.
 Additionally, the quartet’s base in Washington Heights, New York City, lies in close proximity to the resting place of former U.S. president, Ulysses S. Grant.
 The Ulysses Quartet believes intensely in the power of music to inspire, enlighten, and bring people together.
 They are committed in sharing this passion by increasing access and appreciation for classical music while enhancing audience engagement.
 To this end, the quartet offers interactive programs and workshops for all ages that demystify traditional repertoire while introducing new and exciting works.
 Their programs invite participants to learn about the inner workings of the string quartet, and explore connections that music makes with our world today, through the rich history of its creation.